Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

-The solution can be written down as\footnote{Note that three terms \eqref{Spin 2 bubu Mellin} in the square bracket do not share the same Mellin integration contour.
+The solution can be written as\footnote{Note that the three terms in the square bracket in \eqref{Spin 2 bubu Mellin} do not share the same Mellin integration contour.
 This is discussed in more detail in appendix \ref{app::mellincontour}.}

-where for gravitons $\nu = \pm i \frac{d}{2}$ and we give the form of the tensor structures contracted with constant auxiliary vectors $w^i$ and $\bar{w}^i$ (see conventions \eqref{indexfree}):
+Here $\Delta_h$ is to be set equal to either $\Delta_h^+=d$ or $\Delta_h^-=0$.
+The factor $\omega_{\Delta_h}(u,\bar u)$ is the same spectral weight \eqref{projector bc} as in the scalar case, written as a function of the scaling dimension.
+The tensor structures are most conveniently expressed by contracting with constant auxiliary vectors $w^i$ and $\bar w^i$, see the conventions \eqref{indexfree}:

 As a further check, we compare with other expressions available in the literature in appendix \ref{app::raju}.